bogeeee/restfuncs/examples/vite/readme.md

 Simple hello world example with express server and vite as packager.
-Client(=web frontend)- and server code are together in one package/folder for simplicity.
+Client (=web frontend) and server- code are together in one package/folder for simplicity.

 ###Run it